 Many of us want to be successful, make a ton of money, live a good life, and be a good person.

 The “ideal you” product description plays right into that natural human drive.
-You can get a template to apply the “ideal you” product description in your business by clicking on the button below.

 This technique takes the shopper (metaphorically) on a journey from where they are now to where they want to be in the future.